-If a seller is peddling a non existant item often there will be no photograph, or a photography clearly lifted from elsewhere on the internet.
+If a seller is peddling a non-existant item often there will be no photograph, or photography clearly lifted from elsewhere on the internet.
 If you are at all doubtful, ask to see a photo and get more information.
 Once again, checking feedback is important.

 9 Excessive postage

 eBay allows sellers to set their own postage.
 Whilst most give reasonable postage rates some sellers use excessive postage and packaging to increase their profits.
 Always check the postage cost of an item and compare with similar items.

 Once you get a payment for a sale through PayPal, you will get an email telling you that the payment has gone through to your account.
 Fraudsters can send out fake emails telling you that you have been paid in the hope that you will send the goods without checking.
 Always check your PayPal account to make sure the funds have arrived before sending out the goods.

 11 Second Chance Offer Fraud